 He is widely published as a film theorist and historian specializing in the industrial and aesthetic history of American cinema.

 Eva Papouskova is an author of screenplays, books and playscripts, whose wide experience of the creative industry extends from writing highly-praised books for children in Czech, to collaborating with (among others) Oscar-winning director Malcolm Clarke.

 Larissa Petryca has worked in Advertising in Australia and the Czech Republic as an Account Manager, Production Manager and Graphic Designer.
 Currently she works as a freelance Graphic Designer for companies in Prague and Sydney.

 David Petryca has been teaching web design classes at Prague College since 2004.
 He is a qualified Graphic Designer with over 15 years' experience in the advertising and media industry in Australia.

-Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Program of Experimental Arts & Program of Creative Media Production).
-She is a researcher at the Czech National Film Archive and at Institute for the Study of Totalitarian Regimes.
+Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague, and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Fine Art Experimental Media and Creative Media Production).

 Patrick finished his MSc in Computer Science in 2014.
 Since 2015 he has taught Computer Systems at Prague College.
 His main focus is on system security, open-source systems, computer ethics, Internet and privacy issues.